Racial diversity in United States schools: Tracking and race

 The practice of tracking, or grouping students based on their abilities and perceived educational and occupational potential, began in the U.S. in the late 19th century and, in some schools, continues today.
 Students of lower socioeconomic classes, many of whom are Black or Hispanic, are disproportionately represented in the lower tracks.
 Some believe this creates a lack of diversity in the classroom and limits racial minorities’ access to quality educational resources.

 Theories

 Drawbacks

 Some experts believe that race-conscious or ethnocentric approaches to diversity in the classroom are harmful and that alternative methods, such as magnet schools and open enrollment, are more productive.
 They perceive little correlation between racial diversity in the classroom and the performance of minority students in schools in existing data.
-These theorists believe that focusing on race in diversity policies creates a heightened awareness of racial difference and perpetuates discrimination.
-In an article by Hughes, he explains that many people may be unaware of their own racial biases and prejudices that pervades society.
-Due to this, they may unconsciously hold lower expectations for racial minority students than for young people who come from more well-off homes.

-Stephan Thernstrom, Winthrop Professor of History at Harvard University and Senior Fellow at the Manhattan Institute for Policy Research says mandatory racial diversity can cause harm, including immoral use of race-based student assignments and white flight in public schools.
+Historian and affirmative action opponent Stephan Thernstrom says mandatory racial diversity can cause harm, including immoral use of race-based student assignments and white flight in public schools.